 Dehydrated skin occurs when skin is composed of less than 10 percent or water.
 This makes drinking six to eight glasses of water per day especially vital during hot summer months.
-Drinking water can seem like a chore sometimes, so here are tips to help make sure hydrate adequately.
+Drinking water can seem like a chore sometimes, so here are some tips to help make sure you hydrate adequately.

 Wake Up & Hydrate

 Make it a habit to drink a glass of water as soon as you wake up.
 Do this before having coffee, juice or anything else.